Knight and Müller Lead Boston to a 4-1 Win over New York

 • Discuss this story on the Professional Women's Hockey League message board...

-- Knight and Müller Lead Boston to a 4-1 Win over New York - Boston Fleet
+- Knight and Müller Lead Boston to a 4-1 Win over New York - New York Sirens

-- Ottawa Charge's Gabbie Hughes Is the PWHL First Star of the Week - Ottawa Charge

-- Miller Named PWHL Second Star of the Week Presented by Shark Beauty Canada - Toronto Sceptres

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.